 The passing of a loved one is one of the hardest parts of life any of us has to go through.
 Your life won’t feel the same after they’re gone, like something’s missing.
-And when it comes to celebrating their life, those who were a part of it will often come together to mourn and to celebrate the deceased.
-Often times you’ll learn things about a loved one you didn’t know beforehand.
-It can be a very enlightening experience.
+Friends and family will often gather together to mourn and celebrate the deceased.
+Oftentimes you’ll learn things about a loved one you didn’t know beforehand.
+Because of this, it can be a very enlightening experience.

 Suppression services compare the names and addresses of individuals in your donor database against public records of deceased individuals.
-Deceased dates are provided, allowing you to identify deceased constituents and marking them as such in your database.
-Paying for these services to identify deceased donors is worth the investment.
-Consider this as well: connecting with the loved ones of your donors gives you the chance to steward a relationship with like-minded people of your previous donor, who may believe in the same causes as their loved one.
+They provide deceased dates which allows you to identify deceased constituents and mark them as such in your database.
+Paying for these services is worth the investment.

+Connecting with the donor’s loved ones gives you the chance to steward a relationship with people who may believe in the same causes.
 I’m not advocating engaging with relatives of the deceased in order to foster new donors.
-If you’re working with a nonprofit, chances are you’re doing it to make a difference in the world, and this is your chance to contribute to a legacy and to make families happier.
-If these people become more aware of your organization, then that’s just an indirect bonus of reaching out.
+If you’re working with a nonprofit, chances are you want to make a difference in the world.
+This is your chance to contribute to a legacy and to make families happier.
+If these people become more aware of your organization, that’s an indirect bonus of reaching out.

-Websites like Melissa’s Suppression Services are out there to provide you ways to thin out your mailing lists so that only those your desire to contact are left.
-We are not affiliated with this website in any way, so I would recommend doing your research to find the website that will best suit your needs.
+Websites like Melissa’s Suppression Services exist to provide ways to thin out your mailing lists so only those you desire to contact remain.
+But note that we are not affiliated with this website.
+So I recommend doing some research to find the service that best suits your needs.

-In order to take advantage of a suppression service, first you need a reliable database that lets you effectively manage your donors.
-We recently released our Donor Management software, so consider getting a software that will allow you to thoroughly and successfully manage your donors, such as Aplos Donor Management Software.
+To take advantage of a suppression service, you need a reliable database.
+Consider one that will allow you to thoroughly and successfully manage your donors, such as Aplos Donor Management Software.